-The TDS distribution map is a result of an empirical Bayesian kriging technique using publicly available data from 265 water chemistry analyses from oil and gas wells.
-A screening process modified from Jensen et al. (2013) was used to ensure that only representative formation water chemistries were used.

-Measured TDS values range from 9 812 mg/L to 95 874 mg/L. The final gridded map surface was clipped based on the spatial distribution of representative chemistry data.
-Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured TDS values.
+The hydraulic head distribution map is a result of an empirical Bayesian kriging technique using publicly available pressure data from 389 drillstem tests from oil and gas wells.
+A screening process modified from Jensen et al. (2013) was used to ensure that only representative formation pressures were used to calculate equivalent freshwater hydraulic heads.
+The final gridded map surface was clipped based on the spatial distribution of representative data.
+Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured hydraulic head values.
+Using the methodology of Singh et al. (2017) the Cumulative Interference Index (CII) was determined and used to identify and remove tests that have been influenced by production or injection (Figure 4).

-Additional formation-scale hydrogeological maps for the Spirit River HSU are shown in Figures 4 and 5.
-Figure 4 shows the distribution of hydraulic head in the Spirit River HSU.
-Figure 5 illustrates the water driving force (WDF) vector map.
+Additional formation-scale hydrogeological maps for the Spirit River HSU are presented in Figures 5 and 6.
+Figure 5 shows the distribution of total dissolved solids in the Spirit River HSU.
+Figure 6 shows the water driving force (WDF) vector map for the Spirit River HSU.
 The WDF vector map allows identification of areas where the buoyancy effect of formation water density has the potential to change the inferred magnitude and direction of groundwater flow (Singh et al., 2017).
 Buoyancy does not not appear to have a significant effect on groundwater flow in the Spirit River HSU, except in the southern portion where larger angles (dark orange areas) between the WDF vector and hydraulic gradient vector are observed.